Bible Truth for Everyday Life

 Be vulnerable with the people in your life, and you offer a gift.
 You create a space where others feel safe to be vulnerable as well.

-Be your authentic self – and don’t hide your weaknesses – and you invite others to do the same.
+Be your authentic self, and you invite others to do the same.

-3. Be your authentic self, and you open a doorway to true connection.
+3. Be the real you, and you open a doorway to true connection.

 Do you want authentic relationships with others?